Iveragh Peninsula: Gaeltacht

 The Iveragh Gaeltacht or Gaeltacht Uíbh Ráthaigh is one of the smallest of the Gaeltachts.
 The main town is Baile an Sceilg and smaller villages and townlands include Dún Géagáin, Cíllin Liath, Lóthar and Cuan an Chaisleáin.
 It is sparsely populated and According to the 2016 Census, there were 1,753 people over the age of three living in the Iveragh Gaeltacht, with only 6.9% claiming to speak Irish on a daily basis outside the education system.
 This makes it the 5th weakest Gaeltacht out of 26 in Ireland by rate of daily speakers.

+The Gaeltacht region of the Iveragh peninsula, highlighted in green.

 The Iveragh Gaeltacht was one of the strongest in the country at one point.
 People of all classes spoke the language, with over 93% of the population monolingual Irish speakers in the 1850s.
 The entire Peninsula was designated as a Gaeltacht when they were first drawn in the 1920s.
 By the 1980s the percentage of people able to speak Irish in the official Gaeltacht area that was drawn in 1956 was around 60% and has remained at about that level ever since.

 A comprehensive linguistic study of the Gaeltachts published in 2007 recommended that the Iveragh Gaeltacht be categorized as a class C Gaeltacht.

 The percentage of daily speakers along with the population have been falling consistently.
 Between 1956 and 2011 the population of the Iveragh Gaeltacht declined from 3,036 to 1,795.
 A decrease of 41%.
 This is despite a 67% increase of the Irish population in that same timeframe.
 Many of the townlands in the centre of the peninsula where much of the Gaeltacht is located are uninhabitated.
-The lack of basic services is cited as one of the main reasons for the dramatic decline in population and by extension the irish speaking population.
+The lack of basic services is cited as one of the main reasons for the dramatic decline in population and by extension the Irish-speaking population.
 The lack of many Gaelscoileanna in the area is probably another reason for the decline of the Irish language.

 "Comhchoiste Ghaeltacht Uíbh Ráthaigh" is a community group established in 1998 to act as an umbrella for the development groups in the five Gaeltacht areas on the Iveragh Peninsula.
 The organisation is involved in many things including promoting the Irish language and developing community projects.